 To fund the redemption of limited partnership interests and to repay the prior mortgage, Justice obtained a \$97,000,000 mortgage loan and a \$20,000,000 mezzanine loan.
 The mortgage loan is secured by the Partnership's principal asset, the Hotel.
 The mortgage loan bears an interest rate of 5.275% per annum with interest only payments due through January 2017.
 Beginning in February 2017, the loan began to amortize over a thirty-year period through its maturity date of January 2024.
+Outstanding principal balance on the loan was \$94,090,000 and \$95,018,000 as of March 31, 2019 and June 30, 2018, respectively.
 As additional security for the mortgage loan, there is a limited guaranty executed by Portsmouth in favor of the mortgage lender.
 The mezzanine loan is secured by the Operating membership interest held by Mezzanine and is subordinated to the Mortgage Loan.
 The mezzanine interest only loan bears interest at 9.75% per annum and matures in January 2024.
 As additional security for the mezzanine loan, there is a limited guaranty executed by Portsmouth in favor of the mezzanine lender.

 Effective as of May 11, 2017, InterGroup agreed to become an additional guarantor under the limited guaranty and an additional indemnitor under the environmental indemnity for Justice Investors limited partnership's \$97,000,000 mortgage loan and the \$20,000,000 mezzanine loan.
 Pursuant to the agreement, InterGroup is required to maintain a certain net worth and liquidity.
-As of September 30, 2018, InterGroup is in compliance with both requirements.
+As of March 31, 2019, InterGroup is in compliance with both requirements.

 In July 2018, InterGroup obtained a revolving \$5,000,000 line of credit ("RLOC").
 On July 31, 2018, \$2,969,000 was drawn from the RLOC to pay off the mortgage note payable at Woodland Village and a new mortgage note payable was established at Woodland Village due to InterGroup for the amount drawn.
 The RLOC carries a variable interest rate of 30-day LIBOR plus 3%.
 Interest is paid on a monthly basis.
-The RLOC and all accrued and unpaid interest are due in June 2019.
-The \$2,969,000 mortgage due to InterGroup carries same terms as InterGroup's RLOC and is included in the mortgage notes payable - real estate in the condensed consolidated balance sheets as of September 30, 2018.
+The RLOC and all accrued and unpaid interest are due in July 2019.
+The \$2,969,000 mortgage due to InterGroup carries same terms as InterGroup's RLOC and is included in the mortgage notes payable - real estate in the condensed consolidated balance sheets as of March 31, 2019.

-Despite an uncertain economy, the Hotel has continued to generate positive operating income.
-While the debt service requirements related the loans may create some additional risk for the Company and its ability to generate cash flows in the future, management believes that cash flows from the operations of the Hotel and the garage will continue to be sufficient to meet all of the Partnership's current and future obligations and financial requirements.
+The Hotel has continued to generate positive operating income.
+While the debt service requirements related to the loans may create some additional risk for the Company and its ability to generate cash flows in the future, management believes that cash flows from the operations of the Hotel and the garage will continue to be sufficient to meet all of the Partnership's current and future obligations and financial requirements.